crcn/tandem-old/packages/app/README.md

-OBJECTIVE: get to point where styles panel can be created in Tandem
+MILESTONE OBJECTIVE: get to point where styles panel can be created in Tandem.

 TOMORROW (FRI):